anyuzx/HIPPS-DIMES/README.md

 (2021): 011051._

 _Shi, Guang, and D. Thirumalai.
 "A method to predict 3D structural ensembles of chromatins from pairwise distances: Applications to Interphase Chromosomes and Structural Variants." arXiv preprint arXiv:2203.08238 (2022)._

+[^1]: _Shi, Guang, and D. Thirumalai.
+"From Hi-C Contact Map to Three-dimensional Organization of Interphase Human Chromosomes."
+Physical Review X 11.1 (2021): 011051._
+[^2]: _Shi, Guang, and D. Thirumalai.
+"A method to predict 3D structural ensembles of chromatins from pairwise distances: Applications to Interphase Chromosomes and Structural Variants." arXiv preprint arXiv:2203.08238 (2022)._